Midtrans/advanced-faq-site/faq-general.md

 - `Nama` from value: `first_name.customer_details` & `last_name.customer_details` of the transaction request
 - `Deskripsi` from value: `quantity.item_details` & `name.item_details` of the transaction request

+### Does Midtrans show the trail history of transaction or payment cycle?
+Midtrans provide [dashboard](https://dashboard.midtrans.com) that record transaction status details, from the **transaction menu** page, you can click one of the **Order ID**, then scroll down to see **Transaction History**.
+It will contains payment status changes like, from `pending` to `settlement` to `refund` status.

+Midtrans also provide interface to view HTTP notification history under menu `Settings > Configuration > See History`.

+The most recommended method is to built your own audit trail of transaction events.
+Because for example the event of transaction being created and customer initiating payment is triggered on your system, you can record that event.
+Plus for each transaction status changes on Midtrans side, Midtrans will send HTTP notification to your **Notification URL** (configured on dashboard).
+You may want to record each of those events to know the transaction history from end to end.
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

 .